By Shawna Kulpa

 A young couple dedicated to protecting the natural environment is at the center of our ninth MJSA Online Design Challenge.
 This online-only project annually presents several designers with a fictional story and an amazing gemstone (or two or three); from those elements, each designer must render a piece of jewelry.

 This year’s Design Challenge features a collection of responsibly sourced gemstones from the project’s sponsor, Columbia Gem House in Vancouver, Washington.
 The stone collection includes one Oregon blue hyalite opal, 22 Nyala Padparadscha pink sapphires, and six Rock Creek Montana denim blue sapphires.
 We’ve supplied nine designers with the fictional scenario featured below about a husband wanting to give his expectant wife a responsibly sourced gift for their anniversary.
-Every month from January through September, we will post a new rendering from one of our nine participating designers (see below), then in October you can review them and vote for your favorite.
-Check out each of the designs below:
+Every month from January through September, we posted a new rendering from one of our nine participating designers (see below).

 Building a mine-to-market supply chain for ethical gems since 1976, Columbia Gem House works with governments, non-profits, miners, and cutters to ensure safe workplaces, fair wages, ethical sourcing, and environmentally responsible mining.
 We are the largest supplier of American gems.